cabd-bioinfo/rasembedd/README_clustering_evaluation.md

 ### Clustering Methods
 - K-means: Efficient partitional clustering with initialization options
 - Hierarchical: Agglomerative clustering with multiple linkage criteria (ward, complete, average, single) and distance metrics (euclidean, manhattan, cosine, etc.)
+- Spectral: Graph-based clustering using eigenvectors of an affinity matrix (rbf or nearest_neighbors); participates in K optimization
 - DBSCAN: Density-based clustering for discovering clusters of varying shapes; automatically searches eps/min_samples if not provided
 - HDBSCAN: Hierarchical density-based clustering with noise detection; evaluated once and reports the observed number of clusters (excluding noise)